-If there’s one recipe that deserves a permanent place in your repertoire, it’s this one.
-Tagliatelle all'Alfredo is one of those dishes that feels restaurant-worthy but can be on the table in under 20 minutes.
-Creamy, flavourful and with that touch of nutmeg that changes everything.
+If there’s one recipe that deserves a permanent spot in your repertoire, it’s this one.
+Tagliatelle all'Alfredo is one of those dishes that looks restaurant-worthy, but you can have it on the table in less than 20 minutes.
+Creamy, flavorful, and with that hint of nutmeg that changes everything.

-Alfredo sauce originated in Rome and is, essentially, the perfect combination of butter, cream and Parmesan.
+Alfredo sauce has Roman roots and, in essence, is the perfect combination of butter, cream, and Parmesan.
 No fuss, no strange ingredients.
-Just quality produce and good technique.
-The secret is cooking the pasta directly in the sauce so it absorbs all the flavours and becomes perfectly coated.
+Just quality ingredients and good technique.
+And the trick is to cook the pasta directly in the sauce, so it absorbs all the flavors and becomes perfectly coated.

-At home we make it with fresh tagliatelle, which has that soft, porous texture ideal for soaking up the sauce.
-But if you can’t find fresh pasta, good-quality dried fettuccine works beautifully too.
-The result is always a dish everyone loves, that comes together in no time and that — let’s be honest — you’ll definitely make again.
+At home, we make it with fresh tagliatelle, which has that soft, porous texture that’s ideal for absorbing the sauce.
+But if you can’t find fresh pasta, it also works very well with good-quality dried fettuccine.
+The result is always a crowd-pleasing dish that comes together in no time and that, let’s be honest, you’ll make again and again.

 Ingredients